-My next encounter with such retaliatory representations came in 2014, when we launched the significantly revamped and renamed Jamaica Biennial in 2014.
+My next encounter with such retaliatory representations came in 2014, when we launched the significantly revamped and renamed Jamaica Biennial.
 One artist, Christopher Irons, submitted two works to the juried section.
 One made reference to the Vybz Kartel murder trial and, specifically, the reference to Clarke’s shoes as local slang for guns, while the other lambasted me.
 The work in question was a curious contraption which consisted of a standing multi-panel structure, roughly made from what appeared to be recycled wood, with mixed media collages on all panels.
 These collages all depicted me, using a head shot that had appeared in the local media, spliced onto the body of a Hitler-saluting Nazi officer.
 There was also a reference to the Minister of Culture, whose image was collaged onto a kite being flown by me.
 I was also, in one of the panels, shown as “presiding’ over an outhouse, with the Belgian flag as the backdrop, and with the inscription “you are not welcome to shit on us.”
 Because of its inflammatory content, I brought the work to the attention of the then Board, and recommended to allow it to go to the jury, but the decision was made that it should not go forward.
 The other submission by Irons, which was a much stronger work, was accepted and shown prominently in the exhibition.

 This was however not the end of it.
 On the day of the opening of the Biennial, Irons appeared at the front of the NGJ building, where all visitors to the event would have to pass.
 He was dancing and wore a face-covering, white papier-mâché mask that could have been a gas mask or a pig’s head (it was not clear).
 He was also trying to sell T-shirts, of which he had a large supply, on which one of the collages that featured me as a Nazi were reproduced, and he also wore one of those shirts.
 I assume that he had hoped that visitors would actually buy the T-shirts and wear them in numbers at the function.
 I had bigger matters to deal with, as I was overseeing a public function with record attendance at which the Minister of Culture was a speaker, and I did not respond, or give any instructions on how to respond, but Board and Staff members did and I was grateful for the thoughtful and effective manner in which they handled the situation.
-Irons was not allowed to enter the building with his performance, costume and T-shirts, as he attempted to do, but he was duly presented with his complimentary catalogue, in which his other work was featured, and his activities in front of the building were not interfered with.
+Irons was not allowed to enter the building with his performance, costume and T-shirt sales, as he attempted to do, but he was duly presented with his complimentary catalogue, in which his other work was featured, and his activities in front of the building were not interfered with.

 A similar scenario unfolded for the 2017 Jamaica Biennial, to which Irons again submitted two works, including one in which I was again lambasted, this time along with a senior faculty member (also female) at the Edna Manley College (EMC).
 Irons was at that time participating, on a part-time basis, in the EMC degree-upgrade program.
 In this case, the depiction was even more lurid than the 2014 submission: the base element was a very strange-looking, roughly made brown-glazed ceramic form, about 2 1/2 feet tall, that consisted of the fused heads of myself and my colleague, with my “face” in front of a giant erect penis from which seemingly putrid ejaculate was spouting.
 In addition, a female panty was stretched over the head and photographs of myself and my colleague had been collaged to its crotch.
 There were also graffiti-like inscriptions on the panty and the ceramic form, that made reference to the NGJ and the EMC, and the two persons depicted.